arzevedo/mdmr/README.md

       theme(legend.position = "none")
 ```

-The next step requires a reorder of the data input
+The next step requires a reordering of the data input:

 ```r
 covid_data <- covid_data[,sort(colnames(covid_data))]
 ```

-Find the discount factor that maximizes the LPL
+Find the discount factor that maximizes the LPL:

 ```r
 DF = mdmr::CDELT(dts = as.matrix(covid_data), m_ad = m_ad)
 ```

-Now we use the `mdm_filt` to collect the dynamic parameters.
+Now we use the `mdm_filt` function to collect the dynamic parameters:

 ```r
 Filt = mdmr::mdm_filt(